 Warnings: Swearing, slash and Adult themes.
 For full warnings see story description.

-"I can't believe he wouldn't speak to me," Draco said sulkily, as he barged through the door to his and Harry's rooms, following their meeting with Remus.
+"I can't believe he wouldn't speak to me," Draco complained sulkily to his boyfriend, as he barged through the door to his and Harry's rooms, following their meeting with Remus, with Harry just a few steps behind him.

-Hermione and Ron were still there studying, and had looked up out of curiosity at sound of Harry and Draco's return.
+Hermione and Ron were still there studying, and looked up out of curiosity at sound of Harry and Draco's return.
 Harry shook his head slightly when Hermione opened her mouth to ask something.
-Not that he minded her asking; he could just tell that Draco was in no mood to go over all that had happened and he didn't want to stress his boyfriend any further.
-He would explain to her later when her curiosity finally got too much for her.
+It wasn't that he minded her asking, rather that he could just tell that Draco was in no mood to go over all that had happened and the last thing he wanted was to stress his boyfriend any further.
+He would explain to her later when inevitably her curiosity finally got too much for her.

-Draco had tried to speak with his father but the man had refused, and then Remus had denied Draco's request to enter the room where Lucius was being kept.
+Draco had tried to speak with his father through the door but the man had stubbornly remained silent.
+And then Remus had denied Draco's request to enter the room where Lucius was being kept.
 Harry appreciated that, even if the blond hadn't.
 Tonks had tried to explain that it was for Draco and the baby's safety but that had just resulted in a tirade of insults which had only stopped when Harry had tried to pull his boyfriend into his arms.

-Apparently the blond had not been in any kind of mood to be comforted because at that point he had stormed from the room.
+Apparently the blond had not been in any kind of mood to be comforted because at that point he had shoved Harry away and stormed dramatically from the room without another word.
 With a hurried apology to Remus and Tonks, Harry had chased after him.
 It was a little concerning that they were still none the wiser about Snape's location but at least they knew what was happening with Draco's father, even if the man seemed to be, in Harry's opinion, sulking.

-In his anger, Draco had walked very fast and Harry had only caught up with him just outside the Slytherin common room; a good job too otherwise he might have been left to head all the way across the castle to the Gryffindor common room in order to have gotten in.
-Even then, Draco was still shaking, whether from anger or just adrenalin was not clear; but he hadn't slowed at all, and despite his longer legs Harry had had to all but run to keep up with him.
+In his anger, Draco had walked very fast and Harry had only just managed to catch up with him outside the Slytherin common room; a good job too otherwise he might have been left to head all the way across the castle to the Gryffindor common room in order to gain entry to their rooms.
+Even then, Draco was still shaking, whether from anger or just adrenalin was not clear, but he had actively ignored Harry and hadn't slowed at all, and despite his longer legs Harry had had to all but run to keep up with him.

-"I'm his son," Draco said when he had got about half way across the room, suddenly turning to glare at Harry.
-"He can't just ignore me, he must know where Professor Snape is," he insisted, looking at Harry as though waiting for him to fix everything.
+"I'm his son," Draco said, his hands clenched at his sides when suddenly turned to glare at Harry across the room, as though neither Hermione nor Ron were there.
+"He can't just ignore me, he must know where Professor Snape is," he insisted, his expression softening, looking at Harry as though waiting for him to fix everything.

-"What?!" the Draco demanded, turning to glare at the red-head, who he honestly hadn't even noticed was still in the room; he didn't appreciate being held up in starting his letter, certainly not to chit chat with idiotic Gryffindors.
-Not to mention he hadn't meant to rant and rave in front of an audience, and was now wishing he had shown a little more restraint; but his emotions seemed to keep getting away from him as of late.
+"What?!" the Draco demanded, turning to glare at the red-head, who he honestly hadn't even noticed was still in the room; he didn't appreciate being held up in starting his letter, certainly not to chit-chat with idiotic Gryffindors.
+It was not helping that he was rather embarrassed to now realise that he had been emotionally ranting and raving in front of an audience, and was now wishing he had shown a little more restraint.
+'Stupid hormones,' he thought grumpily, frustrated that his emotions had been getting away from him as of late.

-"You got a letter," Ron informed him, looking to be somewhere between stunned and pissed off about having been yelled at, particularly given he was just trying to be helpful and had held back his own attitude.
+"You got a letter," Ron informed him tersely, looking to be somewhere between stunned and pissed off at having been yelled at, particularly given he was just trying to be helpful and had held back his own attitude.

-Draco glared for a moment longer before walking over and snatching the piece of parchment from Ron's held out hand.
+Draco glared for a moment longer, before walking over and snatching the piece of parchment from Ron's outstretched hand, examining it closely.
 Draco was a little annoyed that the letter had been delivered to Weasley at all, who could easily have read it, but grateful to have it handed over so swiftly with the seal not having been tampered with, from what he could tell.

-"Well at least he is sticking to the 'if you have nothing nice to say, don't say anything at all' rule," Harry said, giving his best friend an apologetic smile, as he took a seat at the table with Ron and Hermione.
+"Well at least he is sticking to the 'if you have nothing nice to say, don't say anything at all' rule," Harry said, giving his best friend a wry, apologetic smile, as he took a seat at the table with Ron and Hermione.

 "Either that or he actually tried to say thank you and realised he didn't know how," Ron grumbled a little bitterly, rather wishing he had ignored Hermione's annoyed glare that had stopped him from taking a peek inside when the letter first arrived.